Kuala Lumpur Rangers F.C.

 Kuala Lumpur Rangers Football Club (Kelab Bolasepak Kuala Lumpur Rangers) is a Malaysian football club based in Setiawangsa.
 They currently play in the Malaysia A2 Amateur League, the third tier of the Malaysian football league system.

-KL Rangers operate both men's and women's football teams, along with youth development programs through their football academy.
+KL Rangers operate both men's and women's football teams, along with youth development programs through their academy.

 History

 Founded in August 2018 as Setiawangsa Rangers Football Club, they got rebranded to Kuala Lumpur Rangers Football Club in February 2025.
 Kuala Lumpur Rangers Football Club is an affiliate member of the Kuala Lumpur Football Association, also a bronze member of the Superimau Charter of the Malaysian Football Association.
 After the 2024–25 Kuala Lumpur League season, they were invited to the Malaysia A2 Amateur League.